How to Size a Liquid Chiller

 How Much Cooling Capacity Should I Purchase?

-Opti Temp liquid chillers use their patented ARCC control (Advanced Refrigeration Capacity Control) circuitry providing for no load to full load capacity control without cycling the compressor.
+Opti Temp chillers use their patented ARCC control (Advanced Refrigeration Capacity Control) circuitry providing for no load to full load capacity control without cycling the compressor.
 Most other chiller manufacturers cycle the compressor at less than 50% load, which causes increased wear on the compressor and temperature instability.
 You are then able to purchase a chiller for more heat removal capacity than the minimal required and thus have future expansion for load increase.

 Method A